Downtown Topeka, Topeka, Kansas

 12:00 - 4:00 PM Pop-up Park and Paddling on the Kaw River

-1:00 PM – 4:30 PM Fun and Games for Children and Families 400 block, Kansas Ave.
+1:00 PM – 4:30 PM Activity Fair for Children and Families 400 block, Kansas Ave.
 Exhibits, Vendors, some food trucks, and Pocket Park beer stands open at 1:00.
 Rest of beer stands open at 4:30 PM (marchers may be hungry!)

 1:30 - 3:30 PM Reenactments start with a cannon shot in front of Constitution Hall.

-3:00 - 6:15 PM Expressions of Freedom Project, Poetry Readings from Students and Others, interspersed with music performances.
-Student artists translate poetry into design.
+3:00 - 6:15 PM Voices of Freedom Project, Poetry Readings from Students and Others, interspersed with music performances.
+Debut of the Freedom Windows, a graphic installation that translates student poetry into a collective portrait of our youth as citizens.

 Tickets (free) will be required to enter the Concert, Music and Food area after 4 PM.
 21 or Older ticket holders will be required to show proper identification to receive a wristband allowing alcohol purchases.